uktrade/iterable-subprocess/README.md

 [![PyPI package](https://img.shields.io/pypi/v/iterable-subprocess?label=PyPI%20package&color=%234c1)](https://pypi.org/project/iterable-subprocess/) [![Test suite](https://img.shields.io/github/actions/workflow/status/uktrade/iterable-subprocess/test.yml?label=Test%20suite)](https://github.com/uktrade/iterable-subprocess/actions/workflows/test.yml) [![Code coverage](https://img.shields.io/codecov/c/github/uktrade/iterable-subprocess?label=Code%20coverage)](https://app.codecov.io/gh/uktrade/iterable-subprocess)

-Python context manager to communicate with a subprocess using iterables: for when data is too big to fit in memory and has to be streamed.
+Python context manager to communicate with a subprocess using iterables.
+This offers a higher level interface to subprocesses than Python's built-in subprocess module, and is particularly helpful when data won't fit in memory and has to be streamed.

-Data is sent to a subprocess's standard input via an iterable, and extracted from its standard output via another iterable.
-This allows an external subprocess to be naturally placed in a chain of iterables for streaming processing.
+This also allows an external subprocess to be naturally placed in a chain of iterables as part of a data processing pipeline.

 ## Installation